mikolalysenko/3p/README.md

 ## Notes

+* splitOffset is the start of the vertex split section in bytes
+* Attribute names are stored as ASCII text
 * Encoders must not collapse edges incident to non-manifold or boundary vertices
 * Vertices with more than 15 neighbors must not be split
 * Encoders should prioritize edge collapses with minimal visual impact on images